 There is no better place for overnight camping than in a natural setting like St. John island.
 You can explore the rainforests and beaches during the day, then set up your tent and enjoy a peaceful night’s sleep.
 Come morning, just prepare your coffee and enjoy an amazing view of the sunrise on another day in paradise.

-Sitting right on St. John’s longest beach, Cinnamon Bay lets guests explore one of the island’s top bays.
+Sitting right on St. John’s longest beach, Cinnamon Bay lets guests explore one of the island’s best bays within the Virgin Islands National Park.
 There are different levels of accommodations available, from secluded rustic campsites to eco-tents to cottages.
-It’s also one of the cheapest places to stay in St John.
+It’s also one of the cheapest places to stay in St. John.

 Campers looking for adventure can rent tents, cookware, or anything else you might have left at home.
 Eco-tents have 2- and 4-person options available and are fully electrical.
 If you’re looking for more cozy accommodations, stay in the Cinnamon Bay cottages.
 They have a mini-fridge, ceiling fans, and cooking grills.

 Breakfast is served each morning at the on-site restaurant, The Raintree Cafe.
 Lunch, drinks, and ice cream are available from its one-of-a-kind food truck.
 Outdoor enthusiasts can rent snorkeling equipment, paddleboards, and kayaks to explore the waters.
 Those looking for something more peaceful can rent beach chairs or sit in the shade of beach trees and enjoy the waves.